DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 Current branch main is up to date.

 # Delete the local branch
-# Use the -D flag to force delete a branch; the -d flag will stop you if Git things the content
+# Use the -D flag to force delete a branch
+# The -d flag will only delete a branch if Git thinks that the content of the branch to
-# isn't merged back to the currently checked out branch
+# be deleted has already been merged back to the main branch
 ~/src/git-workshop $ git branch -D my-first-feature
 Deleted branch my-first-feature (was 99f448c).